Suzy Kolber: ESPN

-Kolber has covered a variety of assignments for ESPN from the National Football League to the 1996 ESPN X Games bicycle-stunt events and Grand Slam tennis events.
-She is most recognized as a sideline reporter on ESPN’s Monday Night Football with Michele Tafoya.
-In 2007, she was also a host for ESPN’s pre-race NASCAR Countdown program.
+Kolber previously covered a variety of assignments for ESPN from the National Football League to the 1996 ESPN X Games bicycle-stunt events and Grand Slam tennis events.
+She was a sideline reporter on ESPN’s Monday Night Football with Michele Tafoya.

+In 2007, she hosted ESPN’s pre-race NASCAR Countdown program.

 Kolber joined ESPN’s MNF team during its inaugural year in 2006 after five previous seasons on ESPN's Sunday Night Football (2001–05).
 As a member of the MNF team, Kolber helped the longtime franchise become the most-watched program in cable television history.

 Kolber worked the ABC Sports broadcast of Super Bowl XL in Detroit in 2006 with Michele Tafoya and contributed to the network’s pre-game show.
-She also became the first female recipient of the Maxwell Club Sports Broadcaster of the Year Award in 2006 and was named to Sports Business Daily’s 2004 list of the 10 favorite sports TV personalities of the past 10 years.
+She became the first female recipient of the Maxwell Club Sports Broadcaster of the Year Award in 2006 and was named to Sports Business Dailys 2004 list of the 10 favorite sports TV personalities of the past 10 years.

-Kolber regularly hosts ESPN’s year-round NFL Live news and information show, and she has played a major role in ESPN’s comprehensive coverage of the annual NFL Draft, hosting the Day 2 telecast (2004–2006) and leading analysis segments on Day 1.
-For the 1999 through 2003 NFL seasons, Kolber was the host of NFL Matchup.
+Kolber hosted ESPN’s year-round NFL Live news and information show, and she played a role in ESPN’s comprehensive coverage of the annual NFL draft, hosting the Day 2 telecast from 2004 to 2006, and leading analysis segments on Day 1.
+For the 1999 through 2003 NFL seasons, Kolber hosted NFL Matchup.
 She also previously contributed “Backstage” segments to Monday Night Countdown.

-During the NFL off-season, Kolber serves as an anchor on SportsCenter and as an on-site and studio host for ESPN's tennis coverage at the French Open (since 2004–2006) and Wimbledon (since 2003–2006/2009).
-In 1996, 2000 and 2001, she hosted the Summer X Games and Winter X Games, and she co-hosted the event again in Aspen in 2006.
-She also hosted horse racing events including all three legs of the Triple Crown for ESPN/ESPN2 studio programs.
+During the NFL off-season, Kolber served as an anchor on SportsCenter and as an on-site and studio host for ESPN's tennis coverage at the French Open from 2004 to 2006) and Wimbledon from 2003 to 2006 and in 2009.

+In 1996, 2000, and 2001, she hosted the Summer X Games and Winter X Games, and co-hosted the event again in Aspen in 2006.
+She hosted horse racing events, including all three legs of the Triple Crown for ESPN and ESPN2 studio programs.